Age-Based Live Event Caching

 What Is the Live Caching Problem?

-Standard CDN edge caching works well for video-on-demand.
-Popular films accumulate requests.
-Niche titles gradually drop out of cache.
-The access pattern drives retention.
+Standard CDN edge caching works well for video-on-demand (VOD).
+Popular content accumulate requests.
+Niche content gradually drop out of cache.
 LRU aligns cache incentives with actual demand (Hasslinger et al., 2023).

 Live events break this alignment.
 During a live stream, nearly all viewers watch the live edge.
 Two-minute-old segments receive a fraction of the traffic that two-second-old segments do.
 LRU interprets sparse access as low value and evicts accordingly.
 When a viewer scrubs backward (rewinds), the edge server has nothing to serve.
-It must fetch from origin or a mid-tier cache, adding latency, loading the upstream link, and degrading the experience for the live concurrent viewers (Liu, Lynch, and Newton, 2025).
+It must fetch from origin or a mid-tier cache, adding latency and load to the upstream link (Liu, Lynch, and Newton, 2025).

 The Assignment Approach

-The core mechanism is assignment.
-Each live event downloadable (term for a specific encoded rendition combining bitrate, resolution, and source feed) is assigned to exactly one edge server per distribution center.
+Each live event downloadable (a specific encoded rendition at a given bitrate and resolution) is assigned to exactly one edge server per distribution center.
 The assignment uses a consistent hash on the downloadable’s identifier.
 Every edge server independently computes the same assignment without runtime coordination.

 Edge servers not assigned to a given downloadable operate differently.
 They maintain a cutoff threshold, defaulting to five minutes.
 Segments younger than the threshold are near-live and go into a high-priority list.
 Segments older than the threshold move to a low-priority list that can be pruned when free cache falls below a threshold.